ibm-cloud-docs/power-iaas/faq.md

 {: #monitoring}
 {: faq}

 IBM does not provide status and performance monitoring for the {{site.data.keyword.powerSys_notm}}.
-Clients must use their own on-premises tools.
+Clients must use their own private cloud tools.

 ## What performance and capacity planning services do you provide for IBM i?
 {: #ibmi-performance}
 {: faq}

-IBM uses the same tools that are on an on-premises system.
+IBM uses the same tools that are on a private cloud system.

 ## IBM i and solution certification
 {: #ibmi-certification}